 Housing is often a significant barrier for individuals re-entering the community after incarceration.
 A welcoming, recovery-oriented home environment is important for successful reintegration back into the community.
-The Housing Services Team (HST) coordinates KernBHRS' System of Care (SOC) housing subsidy assistance services and makes recommendations to teams by identifying emergency and temporary shelter placements.
+The Housing Services Team coordinates KernBHRS' System of Care housing subsidy assistance services and makes recommendations to teams by identifying emergency and temporary shelter placements.
 This assistance allows individuals to focus on participating in outpatient treatment to include the goal of planning for permanent housing.
-KernBHRS secured \$215,000 AB109 FY 2020/21 funds for short-term emergency housing targeting individuals released from jail and/or hospitalization who would be homeless upon discharge.
+KernBHRS secured \$215,000 AB109 FY 2022/23 funds for short-term emergency housing targeting individuals released from jail and/or hospitalization who would be homeless upon discharge.

-Specialty Transitional Housing AB109 Totals Housing Services Team- Short Term Funding AB109 Totals FY 2021-22 as of March 31, 2022 FY 2020-21 FY 2021-22 FY 2021-22 as of March 31, 2022 FY 2020-21 FY 2021-22 Client Vouchers Processed 56 23 Claims Processed 46 11 Days Vouchered 1,129 612 Individual Clients Processed 27 8 Unique Client Count 16 5 Amount Spent \$32,692.00 \$17,136.00 Amount Spent \$24,919.43 \$6,506.99
+Specialty Transitional Housing AB109 Totals nsitional AB109 Totals Team: Short Ter Housing Services Team: Short Term Funding AB109 Totals FY 22-23 as of March FY 2021- FY 2022- FY 22-23 as of March FY 2021- FY 2022- 31, 2023 2022 2023 31, 2023 2022 2023 Client Vouchers Processed 23 38 Claims Processed 11 3 Days Vouchered 612 935 - - - Unique Client Count 5 38 Unique Client Count 8 2 Amount Spent \$17,136.00 \$25,832.00 Amount Spent \$6,506.99 \$2,485.00

-KernBHRS, along with partner agencies, meet with the AB109 housing providers on a monthly basis to discuss issues, concerns, and success stories.
+KernBHRS, along with partner agencies, meet with the AB109 housing providers monthly to discuss issues, concerns, and success stories.
 As part of these meetings, regular presentations are provided to educate providers on programs or current events.
-For example, an overview of the COVID-19 vaccine by Kern County Public Health was provided to discuss eligibility requirements for residents at AB 109 housing providers.
-Another presentation was provided on "Ban the Box" laws, which prohibits employers from asking if an individual has any felony convictions when applying for work.

-Throughout the COVID-19 pandemic, BHRS Housing Services provided bi-weekly COVID-19 monitoring reporting with AB 109 Housing Providers to ensure the health and safety of individuals and staff.
-These updates concerning any new cases or potential exposures are reported and provided to system of care partners.
+Throughout the COVID-19 pandemic, KernBHRS Housing Services provided bi-weekly COVID-19 monitoring reporting with AB 109 Housing Providers to ensure the health and safety of individuals and staff.
+As we have come out of the COVID-19 Crisis, Housing Services continues to ask providers to inform the department of any new cases or potential exposures so that this information can be provided to system of care partners.
 The providers have been diligent in consistently reporting incidents and collaborating with Housing Services during this time.

 As part of the Quality Standards Program, Housing Providers who receive individual referrals from KernBHRS Housing Services, are required to participate in regular site visit monitoring.
 Over the past year, Housing staff has been able to maintain these site visits virtually to continue to support residents and providers and address any topics of concern.
 In addition, site visits have proven over time to reduce the number of complaints while fostering positive relationships with housing providers.
-On-site, in-person site visits will resume in the current year.
+On-site, inperson site visits will resume in the current year.